lkmhaqer/dn42-slothnet-ansible/README.md

 ## Roles

 ### Common
 Will update and install packages.
+Some extra tasks (bird-cmd.yml, vtysh-cmd.yml) for running routing commands over all nodes.

 ### OVPN
 Installs OpenVPN, configures a tunnel per interface in the host_vars.
 Generates a pre-shared key if none exists, and copies to hosts as needed.

 ### BIRD
 Installs the BIRD routing daemon, generate a basic ospf and bgp config.
 Create bgp peer config file per entry in host_vars.

-## Other

-### bird-cmd.yml and vtysh-cmd.yml
-Just test files for running routing commands across many linux hosts, both BIRD and quagga.

 ## TODO